 detailed image of the breast tissue.
 Before this procedure, the patient is injected with a

 Biopsy: It is used to find out if an abnormal lump in the breast is cancerous.
-It involves removing a tissue sample from the area of concern in order to be examined by a pathologist.
+It involves removing a tissue sample from the area of concern to be examined by a pathologist.
 It consists of three techniques: Fine Needle Aspiration biopsy, Core needle

-biopsy or Surgical biopsy.
+biopsy, or Surgical biopsy.
 In a Fine Needle aspiration biopsy, the doctor inserts a needle

 into the breast, which will be guided using an ultrasound probe to the correct area and a

 sample will be extracted.
 A core needle biopsy is done to remove several small pieces of